gitdode/avrrfm/README.md

 ## Range

-With the default ouput power setting (register `RegPaLevel (0x11)` set to `0x9f`), which should give +13 dBm with `PA0`, the range was very bad; just up to 10 m indoor plain sight.
-Setting `RegPaLevel` to `0x5f`, which also gives +13 dBm but with `PA1`, changes it all: very good RSSI everywhere and in an actual "field" test, at 1.6 km, packet reception was still reliable with an RSSI of about -100 dBm.
+Setting `RegPaLevel` to `0x5f`, which gives +13 dBm with `PA1`, indoor range is very good and in an actual "field" test, packet reception was still reliable with an RSSI of about -100 dBm at about 1.6 km distance.

 ![IMG_20250303_1733461c](https://github.com/user-attachments/assets/2aaa5fcb-6c89-4a07-a375-faa7fd152bbd)